pennlabs/penn-courses/backend/README.md

 1. `cd backend`
 2. Running Docker
-   1. Open a new terminal window (also in the `backend` directory) and run `docker-compose up`
+   1. Open a new terminal window (also in the `backend` directory) and run `docker compose up`

       > :warning: The default behavior of our Dev Container is for the docker daemon to be running automatically.
-However, if this is not the case (ie, if you cannot get `docker-compose up` to work due to a Docker connection error), or you get some Docker error along the lines of
+However, if this is not the case (ie, if you cannot get `docker-compose up` to work due to a Docker connection error), or you get some Docker error along the lines of `unable to start container process`, follow the appendix steps for running the backend natively.
-      > - NEED TO FIND FIX

 3. Set up Django Development Environment
    1. `pipenv install --dev` – Downloads necessary packages.
    2. `pipenv shell` – Enters virtual environment for development.